projectriff-demo/demo/README.md

 Install riff with Knative, Core and Streaming runtimes plus their dependencies.

 1. Follow the instructions for your Kubernetes installation from the [riff getting started guides](https://projectriff.io/docs/latest/getting-started).
-This install riff Build and required dependencies plus the Knative Runtime and its dependencies.
+This installs riff Build and required dependencies plus the Knative Runtime and its dependencies.

 1. Install the Core runtime by following instructions in the [Core Runtime Install section](https://projectriff.io/docs/latest/runtimes/core#install).